haribharadwaj/protocols/Records.md

 ## Processed data and results archival (project-specific)

-At the time when the is written up for publication, the following should be true:
+At the time when the data is written up for publication, the following should be done:
-- Final results to reproduce figures should all be in one location.
+- Final individual-subject results from which figures can be made should all be in one location.
+- Code to plot figures should be stored with the data needed to reproduce figures.
-- Code to go from raw data to final results should be available (e.g., on github: recommended).
+- Code to go from raw data to final results should be available (ideally on github **and** with the final processed data).
-- Any intermedite large files can be archived on Box if appropriate.
+- Any intermedite large files can optionally be archived on Box if appropriate (e.g., will help with future new analyses on same data).

 ### Data sharing for papers